drmathew23/Daniel-Mathew-Portfolio/README.md

 # Daniel Mathew
 This is my personal portfolio.

-## About Me
-### 🔒 Aspiring Cybersecurity Professional | IT Graduate | CompTIA Security+ Candidate 🔒

-Seeking opportunities to contribute my technical acumen and enthusiasm for cybersecurity in a professional setting.
-Eager to apply theoretical knowledge and hands-on experience gained through coursework and practical projects, striving to enhance cyber defenses and mitigate risks.

 ## Past Projects
 My projects can be accessed in the [projects folder](projects).